The Real Cost of Living in Austin, TX in 2025

 Table of Contents

-Housing Costs in Austin and Suburbs
+Housing Costs in Austin and Austin Suburbs

 As of November 2024, the median home price in Austin was just over $573,000, much higher than the national median of just over $406,000.
 In Travis County, which includes Austin and suburbs like Pflugerville, Manor, West Lake Hills, and Lago Vista, the median price is around $515,000.
 Meanwhile, Williamson County, home to areas like Round Rock, Cedar Park, Leander, Georgetown, and Hutto, has a median of just over $423,000.